Skip to content

 Backed by a posting-list index, resolves in ~37 microseconds on a warm repo with thousands of commits.

 Commits matching a path pattern, like glob or prefix matching.
+The MCP mode is by_path; the CLI subcommand is by-path.

 {